US beats Germany 11-1 in junior hockey quarterfinals - WHIZ News

 Red Savage, from Miami (Ohio), and Cutter Gauthier, of Boston College, added two goals apiece for the Americans, who outshot Germany 41-22.

-Minnesota’s Jimmy Snuggerud, North Dakota’s Blake Jackson, UMass’ Kenny Connors and Michigan’s Dylan Duke rounded out the scoring for the U.S., which will face either Canada or Sweden on Wednesday in Halifax, Nova Scotia, in a semifinal matchup and for a medal for the fifth time in the last seven world juniors.
+Minnesota’s Jimmy Snuggerud, North Dakota’s Blake Jackson, UMass’ Kenny Connors and Michigan’s Dylan Duke rounded out the scoring for the U.S., which will play for a medal for the fifth time in the last seven world juniors.

 The U.S. raced to a 3-0 lead in the first period.
 Cooley scored 3:51 into the game and Snuggerud made it 2-0 with a power-play goal eight minutes in.
 Thirty-nine seconds later, Savage converted a pass from Ufko.